Honey Mitchell: 2005–2008

-Honey is introduced in November 2005, employed by Yolande Trueman (Angela Wynter) as a "honey trap" to see if her husband Patrick (Rudolph Walker) is willing to commit adultery.
+Honey is introduced in November 2005 when employed by Yolande Trueman (Angela Wynter) as a "honey trap" to see if her husband Patrick Trueman (Rudolph Walker) is willing to commit adultery.
 Honey causes confusion by mistaking Billy Mitchell (Perry Fenwick) for Patrick, but truth prevails, and Honey and Billy become friends.
 Honey has aspirations to become a model.
 Billy helps her find employment, acting as her manager.
 Billy and Honey are attracted to each other, and after a period of trepidation, they finally confess their feelings and became a couple in December 2005.
 The following month, Honey falls pregnant.
 Overjoyed, Billy proposes and despite initial objections from her father, Jack Edwards (Nicky Henson), Honey says yes.
 When Jack discovers that Honey is pregnant, he tries to persuade her to abort her unborn child, convinced that she would share the same fate as her mother.
 Not wanting to lose Honey, Billy insists that she enquire about an abortion but a check-up reveals that Honey does not have the same heart defect as her mother, so there is no danger of her dying of the same cause.
 Honey is furious with Jack for making her so unnecessarily fearful about her health all her life, and chastises him for not getting her heart checked when she was a child.
 She eventually forgives her father, and begins enjoying the prospect of becoming a mother.